JacobHearst/swift-evolution/README.md

 In short, while this library tries to provide Swifty interfaces when reasonable, whenever "Swifty" is at odds with "Systems-y", "Systems-y" wins.

+### "I need a platform abstraction layer"

+This is not that.
+Refer to Foundation and/or higher-level packages.

+### "Is this complete?"

+Completeness is not a requirement or goal of this package.
+API is added as-needed, provided additions design for the basic patterns, conventions, and relevant currency types.

 ## Provides